Voyager SCIENCE KIT

 - Adjust positioning of the wires so that they are at right angles with each other, and also at right angles with MAGNETOMETER BOOM.
 Secure with glue where they touch the BUS SUPPORT and at the pinholes.
 You might want to cut wires to table-top level so your model will stand on its own.

 C. YOU'VE FINISHED YOUR MODEL

-Now that you're familiar with the names of all of the spacecraft's major structures, and some of its instruments, the enclosed fact sheet will point out the rest of the instruments, and explain what everything on the spacecraft is for.
-The Presentation Guide contained in the kit suggests ways to simulate Voyager's space flight operations activities, in case you want to do so.
+Now that you're familiar with the names of all of the spacecraft's major structures, and some of its instruments, the associated Fact Sheet will point out the rest of the instruments, and explain what everything on the spacecraft is for.
+The Presentation Guide suggests ways to simulate Voyager's space flight operations activities, in case you want to do so.
 The finished model can also sit on a shelf, as long as the bottom tips of the STRUTS are glued to a base such as a small piece of polished wood, or a slab of acrylic.
 It might help to balance the model on its base if you install a small wire hook in the base where it can engage with the tab at the bottom of the TARGET PLATE.
 Give some thought to ways of supporting the MAGNETOMETER BOOM, since the full-scale version might sag if kept in high humidity, or if the model is handled very much.
 To hang your model from the ceiling, alone or in a mobile, tie a thread or nylon fishing line to the model.
 You may want to do this in such a way that the MAGNETOMETER BOOM points nearly straight up or down, to minimize the chance that it will ever develop a sag.

 D. ABOUT YOUR VOYAGER MODEL